As a druid, you gain the following Class Features

 Starting at 18th level, the primal magic that you wield causes you to age more slowly.
 For every 10 years that pass, your body ages only 1 year.

-Beginning at 18th level, you can cast many of your Druid Spells
+at 18th level, you can cast many of your druid Spells

 in any shape you assume using Wild Shape